Why are you playing such loud music?

-Buddha means the one who is enlightened.
-I am a zero, nothing.
+Buddha means the enlightened one.
+I’m a zero, nothing.

-The story of this great teacher and divine soul need not be told in this blog post; everyone knows that but we really need to find the truth behind his birthday.
+The story of this great teacher and divine soul need not be told in this blog post; everyone knows that but we need to find the truth behind his birth.

-I have asked this question or let me put it up that I have discussed this with hundreds of followers but all in vain.
+I’ve asked this question or let me put it up that I have discussed this with hundreds of followers but all in vain.
 No one has any perspective about this one; they just plainly follow what others do or what their family or friends or political leaders say.
-Only a handful few—who I feel is deeply rooted in the true teachings of Buddhism—could share a radical perspective.
+Only a handful few — who I feel is deeply rooted in the true teachings of Buddhism — could share a radical perspective.

-My 4-year-long sabbatical has really helped to find some facts and put certain things in perspective.
+My 4-year-long sabbatical has helped to find some facts and put certain things in perspective.

 I feel that the prince started to become the enlightened one when he saw a sick person, an aged person, a corpse, and a holy man.
 Maybe, those are the moments that triggered the birth of the enlightened one in him.